Extra Bases: Dissecting this week’s diamond action - Portsmouth Daily Times

-PORTSMOUTH — Conference races are starting to heat up as pivotal matchups loom large in the coming days.
+PORTSMOUTH — Now that everybody has had their fair share of chocolate after the holiday weekend, the focus shifts to key matchups within the Southern Ohio Conference this week on the baseball and softball diamonds.

-As we enter the fourth week of the spring sports season, take a look at this week’s edition of Extra Bases.
+As we enter the fifth week of the spring sports season, take a look at this week’s edition of Extra Bases.

 THREE THINGS